eddiehaug/lokko/project-description.md

 [A new video is created] :arrow_right: [a script listens to the notification, extracts the data, and sends it to spotify or another service] :arrow_right: [The new songs are populated into the pre-defined playlists]

+For this part, I have a seedbox where I could put the script, or we could add it as a function on a cloud service, or something like that.